neondatabase/website/content/docs/serverless/serverless-driver.md

 ### neon function configuration options

-The `neon(...)` function supports `arrayMode`, `fullResults`, and `fetchOptions` keys for customizing the return format of the query function.
+The `neon(...)` function supports `arrayMode`, `fullResults`, and `fetchOptions` keys for customizing the return format and other aspects of the query function.
 For usage information, see [Options and configuration](https://github.com/neondatabase/serverless/blob/main/CONFIG.md#options-and-configuration).

 The `neon(...)` function also supports issuing multiple queries at once in a single, non-interactive transaction using the `transaction()` function, which is exposed as a property of the query function.
 For example: